MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/public-sector/plan-public-sector-functionality.md

 What should I do first?
 -----------------------

 Before you set up Public sector and begin adding your data, consider how you'll use this capability.
-You consideration should identify the modules that must be set up to use Public sector functionality.
+Your consideration should identify the modules that must be set up to use Public sector functionality.
 Public sector integrates with the following:

 ### Accounts payable